The Blind Sleuth Mysteries:

 Therefore it did not seem strange when a Lancaster named D-Daisy landed at its base in England after a bombing run, and a member of the crew was found dead.

 However, one person soon came to the conclusion that this man had been murdered.
 And the person who discovered this happened to be blind since birth.
 Her name was Daisy and she was the victim’s wife.
 She was very blonde and very pretty; also very young.
-Therefore, no one would listen to her.
-So she was going to have to find the murderer on her own.
+That's why no one would listen to her.

 First Spring in Paris